 Saving objects in Django

-Here’s a table showing which methods internally use the save()
+Here’s a table showing which methods internally use the save() method and which do not:

-Method | Uses save() ? |
+| Method | Uses save()? |

 Explanation |